How to Make Your YouTube Videos SEO Friendly

 The Description contains the bulk of your keyword implementation.
 Brevity may be the soul of wit—except when you’re writing YouTube descriptions.
 Make them long.
 At least 200 words.
 It’s generally good practice to repeat the Title at the top of your description, so that YouTube catches your target keyword again.
 Get in those alternate keyword phrases by stating the content of the video in ways that capitalize on searches.
 Include links to your other videos if they’re relevant.
-Put your website URL in there.
+Put your website URL in there, ideally somewhere close to the top so it's already clickable without expanding the description.
 Heck, throw in the kitchen sink while you’re at it.

 Tags play their part too in video SEO.
 You should of course include your target keyword as the first tag, but this is an opportunity to hit variations or alternatives to that keyword that you couldn’t fit into the title or description.
 The biggest benefit to tags is that they help your video appear in the Up next list of related videos, which could perhaps be the place where most channels get discovered.

 YouTube wants people to stay on YouTube all day.
 So if your content keeps audiences engaged for longer periods of time, YouTube will reward you with much higher search results.

 To see how well your videos are performing, you can find your audience retention report by selecting it within the analytics menu of your account.